X-Factor; Bronco Buster

-WWE Tag Team Champion; WWE Light Heavyweight Champion; WWE European Champion; WCW Cruiserweight Champion
+WWE Tag Team Champion; WWE Light Heavyweight Champion; WWE European Champion; WCW Cruiserweight Champion; 2019 WWE Hall of Fame Inductee

 In a career that has spanned decades, Sean Waltman has experienced both monumental success and colossal failure, but through it all the talented competitor has maintained his reputation as an entertainer worth watching.

 Starting out in 1991 under the name The Lightning Kid, Waltman competed for smaller promotions like the Global Wrestling Federation before earning his way into WWE.
 Then known as The Cannonball Kid and The Kamikaze Kid, the young Superstar finally settled on the name The 1-2-3 Kid after scoring a huge upset victory over Razor Ramon.
 From there, The Kid became an underdog hero who thrilled WWE fans with his fearless attitude.
-Although he didn't have the size of a heavy hitter like Diesel, he experienced major success and even grabbed the World Tag Team Championships on two occasions.
+Although he didn't have the size of a heavy-hitters like Diesel, he experienced major success and even grabbed the World Tag Team Championships twice.

 After stunning WWE fans by aligning himself with The Million Dollar Man's corrupt Million Dollar Corporation, Waltman made an abrupt career change when he left WWE for World Championship wrestling and joined up with The New World Order in 1996.
 Now going under the name Syxx, the high-flyer again made his mark by beating top talents like Dean Malenko and Rey Mysterio en route to grabbing the WCW Cruiserweight Championship.